 The religious leaders seized on this idea and blamed it on demons living in Jesus.
 The same type of thing is happening today in that many well-meaning religious people credit the things of God to Satan and the demons that associate with him.

-So Jesus called them and spoke to them in parables: 'How can Satan drive out Satan?
-If a kingdom is divided against itself, that kingdom cannot stand.
-If a house is divided against itself, that house cannot stand.
-And if Satan opposes himself and is divided, he cannot stand, his end has come.
-In fact, no one can enter a strong man's house and carry off his possessions unless he first ties up the strong man.
-Then he can rob his house.'
+But he called them and spoke to them in parables: "How can Satan expel Satan?
+If a kingdom is divided against itself, that kingdom can't survive; and if a household is divided against itself, that household can't survive.
+So if Satan has rebelled against himself and is divided, he can't survive either; and that's the end of him.
+Furthermore, no one can break into a strong man's house and make off with his possessions unless he first ties up the strong man.
+After that, he can ransack his house.

 Jesus answered them with things that they would have been familiar with such as the rise and fall of kingdoms.
 He points out how ridiculous their accusation was as He compares Satan attacking himself to a robber trying to steal from a home while the man of the house watches.